 We demonstrate Resiliency

 We exemplify personal & social Responsibility

-Our primary goal is make sure all emancipated foster youth at CSUN have access to key campus resources to include, but not limited to:
+Our primary goal is making sure all emancipated foster youth at CSUN have access to key campus resources to include, but not limited to:

 - Admissions and Records